sanskys/sanskys.github.io/_pages/grafana.md

-Create an Alert if PN is not reachable
+Create an Alert if Block Producer is not reachable

 ![Peer Alert](/assets/images/snsky_PeerAlert.jpg)